alexdlukens/alexdlukens/README.md

-- 👋 Hi, I’m Alexander Lukens, currently a software engineer working in NYC
+- 👋 Hi, I’m Alexander Lukens, a software engineer in NYC
 - 👀 I’m interested in Computer Architecture and Distributed Computing.
 Also Web Design and AI
 - 🌱 I’m currently learning about DevOps, Docker, and Vue 3
 - 💞️ I’m looking to collaborate on exciting problems in high performance program design